Phenesin/Hand-Written-Digit-Classifier/README.md

-# MNIST 0/1 Classifier
+# MNIST 0-9 Classifier
-A simple classification of hand drawn 0s and 1s using the MNIST dataset, implemented by using MLP.
+A simple classification of hand drawn digits from 0 to 9 classifier, implemented using Multi Layered Perceptron(MLP).
+It has an architecture of 728 -> 128 -> 10.
+The accracy of this network is 97.8%

 # Prerequisites